-Dangerous cold sets in as heavy snow blankets U.S. northeast
+Dangerous cold sets in as heavy snow blankets U.S. Northeast

 In Washington, the Office of Personnel Management told hundreds of thousands of federal workers they could work from home or take a leave because of the storm.
 The United Nations in New York and federal courts in New York, New Jersey, and Boston shut down.
 Schools closed across much of the region.

-Forecasters called for a low of -26 degrees F (-32 C) in Minneapolis on Sunday night and a Monday high of -17 F (-27 C).
+In Green Bay, Wisconsin, the temperature plummeted to -18 degrees Fahrenheit (-28 C) on Friday, breaking a record for the date set in 1979, according to the National Weather Service.

-A possible winter storm was headed to the Ohio River Valley, including Indiana, on Sunday, with Detroit also facing a possible foot (30 cm) of snowfall.
+Despite the frigid forecast predicted for the end of the weekend, Green Bay Packers fans bought the remaining 40,000 tickets this week for their team's National Football League playoff game against the San Francisco 49ers on Sunday.

-(Additional reporting by Ellen Wulfhorst and Barbara Goldberg in New York, Daniel Lovering in Cambridge, Massachusetts, Jeffrey B. Roth in Gettysburg, Pennsylvania, Kevin Murphy in Kansas City, Missouri, Dave Warner in Philadelphia, Mary Wisniewski in Chicago, David Bailey in Minneapolis and Ian Simpson in Washington; Editing by Jonathan Oatis)
+The NFL threatened to prohibit local TV from airing the game if the team was unable to sell out the game in Lambeau Field, where diehard fans will brave the temperatures expected reach 0F (minus 18C) during the game.
+(Additional reporting by Ellen Wulfhorst and Barbara Goldberg in New York; Daniel Lovering in Cambridge, Massachusetts; Jeffrey B. Roth in Gettysburg, Pennsylvania; Kevin Murphy in Kansas City, Missouri; Dave Warner in Philadelphia; Mary Wisniewski in Chicago; David Bailey in Minneapolis; Ian Simpson in Washington; David Jones in Newark, New Jersey; Brendan O'Brien in Milwaukee and Dan Whitcomb in Los Angeles; Editing by Jonathan Oatis and Lisa Shumaker)